ibm-cloud-docs/vpc/os-lifecycle.md

 | SLES 12 SP5 (SAP HANA and SAP applications) | 31 October 2024 |  Pay-as-you-Go  |
 | SLES 12 SP4 (SAP HANA and SAP applications) | 30 June 2023 | Pay-as-you-Go  |
 {: caption="Lifecycle for SUSE Linux Enterprise Server (SLES) operating systems" caption-side="bottom"}

+**BYOL**: For SUSE Linux Enterprise Server (SLES) operating systems, versions 15 and 16, you can bring your own license (BYOL) to {{site.data.keyword.vpc_short}} when you import a custom image.
+These images are registered and licensed by you.
+You maintain control over your license and incur no additional costs by using your license.
+Acquisition and activation of the license is between you and the OS vendor.
+BYOL is not supported on SUSE Linux Enterprise Server for SAP.

 ## Ubuntu LTS
 {: #ubuntu-lts}